mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 The beacons will be picked up by the IISS pinnace, prison control center and the CFF.
 The prison control will dispatch an ATV with a few well-armed guards to retrieve what they assume are evacuated guards.
-However, the CFF will also respond, hoping to capture high- value targets.
+However, the CFF will also respond, hoping to capture high-value targets.
 If the Travellers are captured by the CFF, they will initially assume their captives are state agents but once proved otherwise they will look to how they can be used advantageously.
 If captured by the guards, they are likely to face incarceration, especially if they have any